ASU-CodeDevils/devilbot/README.md

 1. Click on RustSlackEndpint
 1. In the left menu, click on Usage Plans
 1. In the Usage Plans menu, create a new usage plan
+** This is pretty customizable.
+Recommended to cap your requests per month at 900,000